Pompeo says Hezbollah weapons risk torpedoing French efforts in Lebanon

 President Emmanuel Macron has spearheaded international efforts to set Lebanon on a new course after decades of corrupt rule led to its deepest crisis since the 1975-1990 civil war.

+His initiative faced a setback, however, with Lebanon’s fractious politicians set to miss a Tuesday deadline agreed with Macron for forming a new government to embark on reforms.

-But unlike Washington, which deems the heavily armed and politically powerful movement a terrorist group, Paris says its elected arm has a legitimate political role.
+Unlike Washington, which deems the heavily armed and politically powerful Hezbollah movement a terrorist group, Paris says its elected arm has a legitimate political role.

 The United States last week expanded its sanctions related to Lebanon by blacklisting two former government ministers it accused of enabling Hezbollah.
-That has raised questions as to how much the U.S. and France are coordinating as Lebanon’s factional rivalries struggle to form a new government.
+This raised questions over the degree of U.S.-French coordination as sources in Lebanon said the move had complicated the government formation process.

 “You can’t allow Iran to have more money, power and arms and at same time try to disconnect Hezbollah from the disasters it provoked in Lebanon.”

-Hezbollah, which has a parliamentary majority, and its Shi’ite ally Amal held ministerial posts in the last government, including the health and finance ministries.
+Hezbollah, which together with allied groups has a parliamentary majority, and its Shi’ite ally Amal held ministerial posts in the last government, including the health and finance ministries.

 Macron said on Sept.
 1, during a visit a month after a devastating Beirut port blast, that Lebanese politicians agreed to form a cabinet by Sept.
 15, an ambitious timeline given it usually takes months.